This post may contain affiliate links, my full disclosure can be read here.

 In The Secret of Snow Village, a little girl named Catherin helps her Grandmother to make a Christmas village from cardboard and other simple things.
 Catherin becomes mesmerized by sitting and watching the pretty Christmas village each night.
 In her dreams, she is taken into the village as if it was real to explore.

-* These 2 stories are not include in the CD version but are available as digital downloads.
+* These 2 stories are not included in the CD version but are available as digital downloads.

 You can also enjoy these great Christmas stories as printed books.